• Skip to primary navigation

 Using ID.me

-ID.me is an identity verification service trusted by many federal and state agencies, including The Texas A&M University System.
+ID.me is an identity verification service trusted by many federal and state agencies, including the Social Security Administration, Medicare, the IRS, and The Texas A&M University System.
+To learn more, watch a short video about ID.me.

 How you use ID.me depends on your relationship with the A&M System.